A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 The neural attention mechanism computes a weighted sum of vector values of hidden representations dependent on the query vectors.
-Compared to RNN and CNN, self-attention has been widely adopted for transfer learning, i.e. as building blocks for large pre-trained language models.
-This allows to leverage the linguistic associations from massive corpora for subsequent tasks.
-The superior performance gained by BERT attracts researchers of medical coding to apply BERT-based text encoders.
-TransICD~\cite{biswas2021transicd} applies transformer text encoder and structured self-attention to learn representations.
-BERT-XML~\cite{zhang2020bert} combines BERT encoders with multi-label attention. \cite{feucht2021description} found that Longformer achieves better results than BERT.
-These attempts explore the possibility of BERT encoders, though they do not achieve superior performance compared with CNN or RNN-based encoders, potentially due to the limitation of BERT to encode long documents and keywords \cite{gao2021}.
+Compared to RNN and CNN, self-attention has been widely adopted for transfer learning, i.e., as building blocks for large pre-trained language models.
+This allows leveraging the linguistic associations from massive corpora for subsequent tasks.
+The superior performance gained by BERT attracts researchers of medical coding to apply BERT-based text encoders, as shown in Fig.~\ref{fig:bert_encoder}.

+However, due to the complexity of the self-attention mechanism, only a few works use pure attention-based encoders to model the clinical notes especially discharge summaries.
+Since 2021, more researchers have proposed to use transformer-based models.